MICSTI/CanteenApp/README.md

 If you want to help us improve the app we'd be very thankful and happy!
 Here are some things we noticed that could be improved:
 - the app's usability: The setup with fragments works pretty well, but the users would need visual guidance to quickly realize that they can swipe.
 Maybe an additional title bar under the AppBar would be useful.
 - the implementation of the automatic update of meal schedules needs some serious refactoring.
 A service that handles the updates of the meal schedule at the start of each week would be really helpful.
+- favourite meals can be deleted by long-clicking them.
+This is not automatically apparent to the users, thus it would be helpful to have an explanatory text at the bottom of the *FavouriteMealFragment*.